Doguhannilt/Luna-Media/README.md

   Benefits of MERN:
 </h3>
 <ol>
-  <li>End-to-End JavaScript: MERN allows developers to utilize JavaScript throughout the entire application.</li>
+  <li> End-to-end JavaScript: MERN allows developers to utilize JavaScript throughout the entire application.</li>
   <li>Rapid Prototyping: MongoDB and React.js enable rapid prototyping, accelerating the development lifecycle.</li>
   <li>Scalability: The scalability of MERN applications is inherent, thanks to the ability to horizontally scale both the server and the database.</li>
   <li>Rich Ecosystem: The extensive libraries, frameworks, and tools available for each component contribute to a rich ecosystem.</li>